jaihysc/Jactorio/README.md

 sh ./build.sh <See build types above> --notest
 ```

-Executable will be placed in `out/<Build type>/src/`

 ## Running tests

+**Test parameters:** `--leakcheck` to perform a leak check, skipping some false positive tests

+The test results will be placed in the directory of `runtests.sh`

+---

 After following the build steps above **without** `--notest`

 ```bash
 sh ./runtests.sh <Build type used to build>
 ```

-The test results will be placed in the directory of `runtests.sh`

 ## Dependencies